NehalSoren/Portfolio/README.md

 ## Skills

-- Programming Languages: Python, JavaScript, C++
+- Programming Languages: Python, JavaScript, Java
-- Web Development: HTML, CSS, JavaScript
+- Web Development: HTML, CSS, JavaScript, React
 - Database Management: SQL, MongoDB
 - Version Control: Git, GitHub
+- *(You can add more skills as needed)*

 I'm constantly learning and expanding my skill set to stay up-to-date with the latest technologies.

+## Website Details

+This website is built using the template from [Templatemo](https://www.templatemo.com/).
+Check out their website for more amazing templates!